Wicked How-To’s

 How To Solve A Rubiks Cube

-know where to begin.
+Learning to solve a Rubik’s cube can be a frustrating experience, especially if you don’t know where to begin.
 So, let’s start with some basics of the cube.
 Each side of the cube is represented by its initial: F – front face; B – back face; L – left face; R – right face; U – up face; and D – down face.

 It is important to understand these abbreviations.
 To explain the moves, I will be using the above abbreviations instead of typing them all out, and perhaps making them much more confusing.
-However, a few rules to read
+However, a few rules to read the short hand explanation.

 A letter by itself means that the face needs to be turned clockwise (i.e. R).
 A letter followed by a prime means turn the face counter-clockwise (F’).
 A letter followed by the number 2 means to turn the face 180 degrees (B2).
-So, for example, if you see R B2 F’, that means turn the right face clockwise (once), the back face needs

-to be turned 180 degrees, and the front face needs to be turned counter-clockwise (once).
+So, for example, if you see R B2 F’, that means turn the right face clockwise (once), the back face needs to be turned 180 degrees, and the front face needs to be turned counter-clockwise (once).

 Another tip to solving a Rubik’s cube is to realize that your center cubes do not move.
 Whatever the center cube color is on a given face is the color that face should be.
 So, if the front face center color is white, then that face should be white.